Inezaxelle/igire_inventory_system/README.md

   - Provides charts for inventory statistics.
 - **Inventory Management**:
   - Add new items with details like name, category, status, and condition.
-  - View a list of all inventory items.
+  - View a list of all inventory items on the `/list` page.
 - **Borrowing System**:
   - Borrow available items.
   - Track borrowed items.